Snap (SNAP) Beats Stock Market Upswing: What Investors Need to Know

-Snap (SNAP) ended the recent trading session at $17.02, demonstrating a +0.59% swing from the preceding day's closing price.
-The stock exceeded the S&P 500, which registered a gain of 0.45% for the day.
+Shares of the company behind Snapchat have appreciated by 40.08% over the course of the past month, outperforming the Computer and Technology sector's gain of 4.11% and the S&P 500's gain of 5.16%.

-Investors will be eagerly watching for the performance of Snap in its upcoming earnings disclosure.
-On that day, Snap is projected to report earnings of $0.05 per share, which would represent a year-over-year decline of 64.29%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.36 billion, up 4.74% from the year-ago period.
+Analysts and investors alike will be keeping a close eye on the performance of Snap in its upcoming earnings disclosure.
+In that report, analysts expect Snap to post earnings of $0.06 per share.
+This would mark a year-over-year decline of 57.14%.
+Simultaneously, our latest consensus estimate expects the revenue to be $1.37 billion, showing a 5.08% escalation compared to the year-ago quarter.

-SNAP's full-year Zacks Consensus Estimates are calling for earnings of $0.05 per share and revenue of $4.61 billion.
-These results would represent year-over-year changes of -70.59% and +0.2%, respectively.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.06 per share and revenue of $4.61 billion, indicating changes of -64.71% and +0.2%, respectively, compared to the previous year.

 It's also important for investors to be aware of any recent modifications to analyst estimates for Snap.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate has moved 0.36% higher within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.91% higher.
 Snap is currently sporting a Zacks Rank of #3 (Hold).

-With respect to valuation, Snap is currently being traded at a Forward P/E ratio of 314.79.
-This valuation marks a premium compared to its industry's average Forward P/E of 40.21.
+Investors should also note Snap's current valuation metrics, including its Forward P/E ratio of 296.
+This signifies a premium in comparison to the average Forward P/E of 39.68 for its industry.

-We can additionally observe that SNAP currently boasts a PEG ratio of 22.81.
+It's also important to note that SNAP currently trades at a PEG ratio of 21.45.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The average PEG ratio for the Internet - Software industry stood at 1.8 at the close of the market yesterday.
+SNAP's industry had an average PEG ratio of 1.8 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.